 Fig. 2 Number of included studies by location of the intervention

-Demographic information on the study participants
+Demographic Information on the Study Participants

-Most studies (30 out of 45 studies) involved participants primarily between the ages of 11 and 18 years old, including 21 studies involving children between the ages of 11-15 years old (Table 1).
+Most studies (30 out of 45 studies) involved participants primarily between the ages of 11 and 18 years old, including 21 studies involving adolescents between the ages of 11-15 years old (Table 1).
 There were 15 intervention studies involving participants between the ages of 5-11 years old.
 Reasons for focusing on particular age groups were largely not articulated in the studies.
 However, in one study involving students ranging from 13-18 years old (mean age 14.63 years) the researchers emphasised the important subject and career choices young people have to make during adolescence as part of their rationale for the intervention (Piesch et al., 2020).
 Conversely, in a study involving children aged between 7-11 years old, the authors explained that intervening with this younger age group could be valuable in guiding children’s developing career aspirations in order to reduce persistent group disparities in job aspirations and aspiration-vacancy gaps (Emembolu et al., 2019).

 Table 1.
 Demographic information on the participants of the intervention studies